fareedfauzi/PseudoNote/README.md

 ---

-### Shellcode Analysis (Static)
+### Bytes/Instruction/Shellcode Analysis

-**Menu:** `Edit > Plugins > PseudoNote > Shellcode Analysis (Static)`
+**Menu:** `Edit > Plugins > PseudoNote > Bytes/Instruction/Shellcode Analysis)`

-Opens a static analysis dialog for selected shellcode.
+Opens a static analysis dialog for selected Bytes/Instruction/Shellcode.
 Select a byte range in IDA-View before launching — the selected bytes and disassembly are pre-loaded into the dialog.
-The AI provides a high-level analysis of the shellcode's likely purpose, technique, and target platform.
+The AI provides a high-level analysis of the Bytes/Instruction/Shellcode's likely purpose, technique, and target platform.

 > Tested primarily with msfvenom-generated shellcode.